How Much Can Someone Sue For in a Car Accident in California

 Filing a personal injury lawsuit following a car accident in California is a structured process that requires adherence to specific procedural rules:

-• Consult With a Personal Injury Law Firm: They will provide invaluable insights and suggest the best course of action moving forward.
+- Consult with our Personal Injury Law Firm: We will provide invaluable insights and suggest the best course of action moving forward.
 Additionally, having representation ensures compliance with complex requirements and avoids common mistakes that could jeopardize the outcome.

-• Determine Statute Limitations: This determines the deadline for filing a lawsuit.
-As per the California car accident statue of limitations, in most instances, you have two years from the date of the incident to pursue recovery through courts.
+- Determine Statute Limitations: This determines the deadline for filing a lawsuit.
+As per the California car accident statute of limitations, in most instances, you have two years from the date of the incident to pursue recovery through the courts.
 Missing this window results in forfeiting your rights to seek compensation.

 Additional reading: what to do after a car accident that’s not your fault